Cross River Bank: Operations

 Cross River has received investments from a number of notable private equity and venture capital firms.
 On November 1, 2016 Cross River Bank announced it had completed a $28 million growth-equity investment led by investment firm Battery Ventures, with participation from Andreessen Horowitz and Ribbit Capital.
 Private equity firm KKR & Co.
 Inc. led a $100 million investment in the bank, including $75 million of its own capital, in 2018.
 In 2020, the bank, through its parent company, issued $106 million in private placement subordinated bonds.

-Cross River established its own venture capital arm, Cross River Digital Ventures, in 2021 to invest in start-ups operating in sectors including lending, payments, investing and fintech.
+In 2021, Cross River established a venture capital arm, Cross River Digital Ventures, to invest in start-ups operating in sectors including lending, payments, investing and fintech.

 Services

 Cross River offers a number of banking-as-a-service products.
 In 2019, the bank announced that it was joining The Clearing House's real-time payments system, as well as partnering with Stripe.
 Cross River also offers marketplace lending services such as compliance, payments, credit and underwriting, and balance sheet capacity.
-Cross River partners with Coinbase to provide cryptocurrency solutions, and has developed APIs to facilitate cryptocurrency transactions.
+Cross River partners with Coinbase to provide cryptocurrency, and has developed APIs to facilitate cryptocurrency transactions.

 In addition to its headquarters, Cross River has a branch in Teaneck, New Jersey.